Actasidiot/EFIFSTR/README.md

 pip install editdistance edit_distance conda install tensorflow-gpu=1.15
 ```

 ### build the custom operators and protobuf files
   1. Go to `c_ops/` and run `build.sh` to build the custom operators
   2. Execute `protoc protos/*.proto --python_out=.` to build the protobuf files

 ## Pretrained-model

-The pretrained model files are available on our [release page](https://github.com/bgshih/aster/releases).
+The pretrained model files are available on .
 Download `model-demo.zip` and extract it under `experiments/demo/`.

 To test the preformance of the pretrained-model, simply execute: